Graduate Admission Policies

 Admission Decision Timeline

-For application review, unofficial transcripts will suffice in most and can be uploaded directly to your application prior to submission.
+For application review, unofficial transcripts will suffice in most cases and can be uploaded directly to your application prior to submission.
 If your bachelor’s degree was earned outside of the U.S. a transcript evaluation might be required for review to ensure U.S. equivalency.
 Official transcripts must be signed, sealed, and sent directly from your previous institution.

 Recommended Education Credential Services